aronsky/esphome-components/components/ble_adv_controller/README.md

 If this component works, but the cold and warm temperatures are reversed (that is, setting the temperature in Home Assistant to warm results in cold/blue light, and setting it to cold results in warm/yellow light), add a `reversed: true` line to your `ble_adv_controller` config.

-If the minimum brightness is too bright, and you know that your light can go darker - try changing the minimum brightness via the `min_brightness` configuration option (it takes a number between 1 and 255).
+If the minimum brightness is too bright, and you know that your light can go darker - try changing the minimum brightness via the `min_brightness` configuration option (it takes a percentage).

 ## For the very tecki ones